fouched/master-nuxt/portfolio/content/about.md

 ## What I know

-Mostly backend and web development, which includes:
+Mostly backend, some front-end development, which includes:

+- SpringBoot
 - JakartaEE
-- SpringBoot
 - Go
 - .NET
+- Node.js
 - PHP & Laravel
+- Svelte
 - Nuxt
 - Vue
 - React (a bit)
+- Python (some FastAPI and Django)
-- Micronaut & Vaadin (very unfortunate, but due due to my day job)
+- Micronaut & Vaadin (an unfortunate reality, due due to my day job)

 ## What software/hardware do I use?